List Functions

 Configuration:

-You can configure the Node Label and Description on this function.
-There are no other configurable fields.
+You can configure the Display Label and Description on this function.
+There are no other configurable attributes.
 The function should be connected to a node that passes in a List/Array of values

 Example: